kroefeet/scrapey/README.md

 The results will create 2 files:
 1. SSRNData.json
-- You should save a copy of this as 'previousSSRNData.json' for the next part of the process
-- After saving a copy as 'previousSSRNData.json' delete the SSRNData.json in preparation for the next time you run the script (you probably forgot to do this if you are getting a JSON Decoding Error when running check_ssrn.py)

 2. ssrn_data.csv
 - This is a more human readable version of all of the data that was collected.
 You can use this to verify that you have captured what has posted.